The funding for the Brenner Base Tunnel, a key project in Europe's transport policy, comes from Austria, Italy and the European Union.

 Austria, Italy and the European Union are all contributing towards financing the European Brenner Base Tunnel key project.

-As the trans-alpine stretch of the SCAN-MED Corridor, the Brenner Base Tunnel receives considerable funding from the European Union.
+As a cross-border section of the Alpine stretch of the Scandinavian-Mediterranean corridor (SCAN-MED), the Brenner Base Tunnel is largely subsidised by the European Union.

 The Brenner Base Tunnel is Europe’s most-funded infrastructure project.
 The EU co-funding comes from the “Connecting Europe Facility” (CEF).
 This funding programme supports the construction of efficient transport infrastructure.